 Every year we help reunite lost cats with their owners across the region.
 Many members of the public help us with lost and found cats and we are very grateful for their understanding and help.
 It is always a joyous moment for us when we can trace an owner.

 As a branch we are committed to helping those on low incomes to neuter their cats.
 One unneutered female can be responsible for 20,000 descendants in just 5 years.
 It isn't the right thing to do to let a female have one litter - if everyone did this, the problem of unwanted cats just goes on and on.
 All you have to do is contact us at firstname.lastname@example.org to discuss how we can help you to have your cat neutered at either a reduced cost or free of charge.

 We can offer you an array of cat care information via our publications, website and Helpline.
 We have leaflets ranging for 'Allergies' to 'Welcoming your new cat home' via 'Fleas and Parasites' and 'Moving Home'.
 These all contain really useful information on cat care, and are available via a call to our Helpline (0345 371 2064

 ), or by visiting one of our events

 and having a chat.
 PLEASE REMEMBER:

 We are ENTIRELY a VOLUNTEER organisation.
 We have no government or lottery funding and none of our local volunteers, committee members, officers or fosters receives a salary from Cats Protection.
 We rely solely on goodwill and donations from local people who support our cause.
-We welcome new members, especially those who are interested in:
+We welcome new volunteers, especially those who are interested in:

 - taking on Committee roles within the branch